 A wine you can really sink your teeth into!
-The deep, dark and absolutely delicious El Enemigo Cabernet Franc at a great Costco price.
+We check out the latest vintage of the deep, dark and absolutely delicious El Enemigo Cabernet Franc, available at a great Costco price.

-93% Cabernet Franc and 7% Malbec from vineyards at around 4,700 feet of elevation in Gualtallary, Tupungato, Uco Valley, Mendoza, Argentina.
-The wine spends 16 months in French oak, 20% new, and has less than 5 g/L of residual sugar.
+92% Cabernet Franc and 8% Malbec from vineyards at around 4,700 feet of elevation in Gualtallary, Tupungato, Uco Valley, Mendoza, Argentina.
+The wine spends 16 months in French oak, 20% new, and has just 1.65 g/L of residual sugar.

 El Enemigo The Enemy Cabernet Franc.